ethereum/remix-ide/docs/import.md

 Files loaded from the import statement are placed in the **Files Explorer's** current Workspace's `.deps` folder.

 Under the hood, Remix checks to see if the files are already loaded in the **.deps** directory.
-If not, it goes out and gets them from a url - if provided or via unpkg (if it is an NPM lib).
+If not, it gets them via unpkg if it is an NPM lib.

 Here are some example import statements: